civilservicelgbt/civilservicelgbt.github.io/_posts/2020-06-15-prideon-podcast-episode-1-lucy-pedrick.md

 - the work Lucy has done on bi-inclusion
 - how to be a better ally

+## Listen online

+You can listen to the first episode of *the PrideON podcast* using the embedded player, below.

+<iframe src="https://anchor.fm/civilservicelgbt/embed/episodes/Lucy-Pedrick-on-accessible-LGBT-spaces-and-being-a-better-ally-ef18nq" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 ## Subscribe on your favourite podcast app

 You can get *the PrideON podcast* on all major podcasting platforms or subscribe in your favourite app.
 Subscribe now listen to this episode and get notified as new episodes become available.